clowntheArt/gw2acr-guide/index.md

 * relying on fixed wait timers
 * incorrect priority ordering
 * skill-bar mismatches
-* placing non-instant skills in side chains

-most issues come from over-specifying behavior instead of letting priority work.
+most issues come from over-specifying behavior instead of letting priority work

 ---

 ## design principle

-an acr should always select the highest-value action that is safe to execute.
+an acr should always select the highest-value action that is safe to execute

-use priority and conditions to encode intent, not button order.
+use priority and conditions to encode intent, not button order